 We have been talking about how to stock your home bar, on and off, for a few months now one over on social media.
-With summer around the corner and icy beverages on all of our minds, it only seemed appropriate to talk about how to make a summer classic gin and tonic.
+With summer around the corner and icy beverages on our minds, it only seemed appropriate to talk about how to make a summer classic gin and tonic.
 The secret to our killer G&T is all in the ice cubes.
 Stay with us here as this is a genius pro tip to take your G&T from normal to stellar.

 We have been in Las Vegas a couple times this month for work.
 In fact, too many times.
 When we get some precious downtime, we head to the hotel bar for a drink or two.
 Not sure about you but I hate paying premium prices for a drink that has been watered down with crappy ice.

 Last winter we had drinks at a bar back east and the ice in our drinks was so sexy.
 Yes, you read that right, sexy ice cubes.
 I just had to ask the bartender, how he did it.
 After a few jokes about how he handpicked them from a brick of ice, he came clean and told us, that they froze filtered water in big cube trays.
 The drink that evening was a heavily influenced rye drink, and that huge cube of ice melted perfectly with the drink.
 By the time I was finished sipping it (45 minutes later, yes, I timed it), there was still a small cube left.
 As well it was clean tasting, did not interfere with the flavor of alcohol, and there were no “floaties” in the glass.
 We came home and immediately changed our ice making habits.
 We purchased king-sized ice trays and started using filtered water.
 Next time you make ice for your cocktails, go the extra step, filter the water; it will make a huge difference when you are sipping something special over ice.